elangbijak4/Security_Research/README.md

 This repository is licensed under the [MIT License](LICENSE).
 Please review the license terms before using any code from this repository.

 ## Contact
-For any questions, concerns, or collaboration requests, please contact [your email or contact information].
+For any questions, concerns, or collaboration requests, please contact [almudaya.research.institute@gmail.com].

 ## Legal Notice
 Using this repository constitutes acceptance of this disclaimer and all associated terms.
 Always follow ethical guidelines and obtain proper authorization before using any offensive security tools.